mrisen/inet-showcases/wireless/directionalselectivity/doc/index.rst

    :end-before: CosineAntenna
    :language: ini

-The configuration sets the antenna type to :ned:`DipoleAntenna`, and the antenna length to 0.1m.
-The elevation and bank parameters are used to rotate the source node, so that the radiation pattern is more interesting.
-Without rotation, the dipole's axis would be horizontal, and its radiation pattern's donut shape would be a circle when viewed from above.
-The elevation angle is changed by 90 degrees, so the donut is on its side.
-The bank angle is changed by 90 degrees (donut rotated on its side), so destination node starts at the null direction.

 It looks like this when the simulation is run:

 .. video:: dipole5.mp4

 .. <!--internal video recording, animation speed 1, playback speed 21.88, normal run, crop 25 25 150 750-->

-The radiation pattern is the dipole's donut shape, when viewed from the side.
-There is no successful communication when the destination node is at the null direction.
-Here is the reception power vs. direction:
+The visualization shows the cross section of the donut shape of the dipole antenna's radiation pattern.
+As can be seen from the animation, there is no successful communication when the destination node is near the antenna's axis due to low antenna gain in that direction.
+Here is the reception power vs. direction plot:

 .. figure:: dipolechart.png
    :width: 100%